Nice story by Lesley Hamilton about the marine paintings in Seafood New Zealand magazine11th March, 2022

 I will post regular images with updates on how the paintings are progressing.

-The attached image is a small B&W detailed section of the painting that depicts New Zealander Frank Worsley taking one of the four sextant sights that enabled Shackletons “James Caird” to successfully reach South Georgia on the epic voyage from Elephant Island.
+The attached images are of the first painting that depicts New Zealander Frank Worsley taking one of the four sextant sights that enabled Shackletons “James Caird” to successfully reach South Georgia on the epic voyage from Elephant Island.
+Frank Worsley a New Zealand Master Mariner that richly deserves his place in New Zealand’s maritime history.

 Here is the last painting that was almost completed before the Antarctic paintings.
 I must say painting old leather boots is very enjoyable.
 To create the rich leather so you can almost smell it is the challenge.
 In this case the painting depicts a pair of ladies boots from the Victorian era set in a scene of a old potting shed.